Find out about the lists that control exports, which goods are on the list, when you need to apply for a strategic export licence.

 The difference between the UK Trade Tariff and the UK Strategic Export Control Lists

-It is an exporter’s responsibility to check whether your items require an export licence issued by the ECO, part of BIS.
+It is an exporter’s responsibility to check whether your items require an export licence.
 If you require a licence, you need to apply well in advance of shipment to avoid any potential problems (such as customs snagging at a port).

 In doing this you should be aware of the differences between the UK Trade Tariff and the UK Strategic Export Control Lists.